emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
 title= "Hi there - I’m Emily"
 subtitle= "Growth and scale is an increasing need.
-Where to start and who has the time?" description= "As a corporate dropout, I understand the complexity around going into new markets, innovating on services, scaling brands and jump-starting partnerships." image= "/assets/images/homepage_hero.png" button_title= "Here's how" button_link= "/services"
+But where to start and who has the time?" description= "As a corporate dropout, I understand the complexity around going into new markets, innovating on services, scaling brands and jump-starting partnerships.
+You're not alone." image= "/assets/images/homepage_hero.png" button_title= "The approach" button_link= "/services"
 %}

 {% include section_icons.html